How are VC and PE investors investing during a recession?

 The good news is that investor appetite for growing UK companies, particularly tech-enabled UK businesses, continues.

 Investors won’t stop wanting to make money.
 A recession may lead to the birth of more efficient companies.
-These lean businesses make investors hungry to invest in innovative technologies that have been developed in response to lower economic growth.
-For example, the innovation of the business services and technology and healthcare sectors have generated some of the strongest mid-market private equity activity, according to the report from KPMG.
+These lean businesses make investors hungry to invest in innovative technologies developed in response to lower economic growth.

 As Environmental, Social, and Governance (ESG) become central to the corporate agenda, dealmakers will scout for deals that offer this angle.
 Due to their shortage, the multiples of these deals will likely rise significantly as they grapple with delivering on these environmental, social and governance commitments.